 Laryngeal paralysis affects the larynx, which is part of a dog's throat.
 The loss of muscular tone in this area affects the sounds a dog makes and hampers its ability to swallow food or breathe effortlessly.
 Treatment depends on the severity of the condition.
 Anti-inflammatory medication may help mildly affected dogs, but if a dog can't breathe, then surgery is the only remedy.

-What Is Laryngeal Paralysis in Dogs?
+What Is Laryngeal Paralysis?

 Symptoms of Laryngeal Paralysis in Dogs

-The barks and other noises your dog makes may also sound different and it could also have trouble breathing.
-Because it is more difficult for a dog with laryngeal paralysis to breathe it will tire more easily and even collapse in more advanced stages of the disease.
+The barks and other noises your dog makes may also sound different, and it could also have trouble breathing.
+Because it is more difficult for a dog with laryngeal paralysis to breathe, it may tire more easily and even collapse in more advanced stages of the disease.

 Causes of Laryngeal Paralysis in Dogs

 This disease is a frustrating one for pet owners and veterinarians alike because no one knows what causes it.
 Labrador retrievers, golden retrievers, St. Bernards, Newfoundlands, and English setters seem to be the most commonly affected breeds, but laryngeal paralysis can also occur in any dog.